AmitXShukla/Mojo/_sources/datatype.md

 let x: Int = 4
 print(x)

-# what it means, I declared a Immutable variable named `x`
+# what it means, I declared an Immutable variable named `x`
 # which hold a Integer data type, which is of size 64-bit on Stack memory.
 # since, x is of type Int, which implement Int class from `int` module
 # I can freely use methods __xxx__ defined on int module